StreamUPTips/obs-streamup/plugin-info.md

-# 🔍 Plugin Update Checker
+# StreamUP Plugin Information

-## How It Works
+## Overview

-The **StreamUP Plugin Update Checker** is a manually curated service that helps you stay up-to-date with the latest OBS plugins and updates.

-### 📋 Our Process

-- **Daily Monitoring** - We check the OBS Studio forums daily for new plugin releases and updates
-- **Manual Verification** - Each plugin is manually reviewed to ensure quality and compatibility
-- **Database Maintenance** - We maintain a comprehensive database of plugin information
-- **Easy Access** - Get all the information you need in one convenient location

-### 🎯 Benefits
+StreamUP is a comprehensive OBS Studio plugin that enhances your streaming and recording workflow with powerful tools and features.

+## Key Features
+- **Scene Organiser**: Organize your scenes with drag-and-drop functionality
+- **Toolbar**: Quick access to common streaming functions
-- **Time Saving** - No need to manually browse forums for plugin updates
+- **Plugin Manager**: Check for plugin updates and manage installations
-- **Reliable Information** - Manually verified plugin details and compatibility
-- **Centralized Access** - All plugin information in one place within OBS
-- **Quality Assurance** - Only trusted and verified plugins are included

-### 🔄 Update Frequency

-Our team checks for new plugins and updates **daily** to ensure you have access to the latest tools and features for your streaming setup.

----

-*This service is provided free as part of the StreamUP plugin ecosystem*
+- **WebSocket API**: Extensive API for remote control and automation
+- **Multi-Dock System**: Create custom dock layouts
+- **Source Management**: Advanced source locking and control features

+## Version
+{{PROJECT_VERSION}}

+## Support
+For support, visit our [Discord community](https://discord.gg/streamup) or check our documentation.

+## Development
+This plugin is open-source and actively maintained.
+Visit our [GitHub repository](https://github.com/streamup/obs-streamup) for the latest updates.